Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 **Examples:**

-- Create a project in Tizen Studio, right click on the project and select Export to CLI option in the menu, then run the following command in the terminal to convert the projects to Tizen-Core format.
+- Create a project in Tizen Studio, right click on the project and select Export to CLI option in the menu, then run the following command in the terminal to convert the projects to Tizen-Core format:

   Windows&reg;:
   ```